 Pro-Tip: Ron tells us “It may be worth noting that in Terminal 7’s lower level there are vending machines with snacks and drinks.
 The vending machines take $1.00, $5.00, coins, and Credit/Debit Cards.
 They are the only place to get these items after 1:00 AM.
 The water I got there was a life saver.”

-- Information Desk – Volunteers are stationed at Information booths on the Arrivals Level of each terminal.
+Information Desk – Volunteers are stationed at Information booths on the Arrivals Level of each terminal.
 Customer Service representatives are available in all terminals.
 Hours: 6:00AM – 12:00AM.

 - Luggage Storage – There is no luggage storage available at “due to safety reasons”.
 However, there is a company off-site that will pick up your luggage from LAX curbside and store it for you.
 When you need your luggage back, you call them and they deliver it back to the airport.
 Rates: from $7 – $13 per item for storage plus the $5.00 pick up and $5.00 drop off fee.
 Hours: open 24-hours.
 Contact LAX Luggage Storage.
-(This is not an endorsement of their service, so please let me know if you have any problems).
+(This is not an endorsement of their service, so let us know if you have any problems).

 - Medical Services – A first aid office is located on the Upper/Departure Level of the TBIT.
 Hours: 10:00AM – 10:00PM.
 This is not a staffed location, use one of the phones outside the office and they will send assistance.

 - ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: on the departures and arrival levels in all terminals at LAX.